Lemmy: Illness and death

 In December 2000, Lemmy's tour was cancelled when he was hospitalised in Italy with the flu, exhaustion, and a lung infection.
 He was hospitalised with extreme dehydration and exhaustion in Germany in July 2005.
 As he grew older, he consumed less alcohol and drugs because he suffered from diabetes and hypertension.
 In June 2013, it was reported that he had an implantable cardioverter-defibrillator fitted.
 His tour was cancelled in July 2013 due to a severe haematoma.
 He referred to his continuing drug use as "dogged insolence in the face of mounting opposition to the contrary".
 Towards the end of his life, he had to use a walking stick.
 He had started smoking at the age of 11.
 In August 2015, he said he had cut down his smoking habit from two packs a day to one pack a week.
 He was hospitalised with a lung infection in September 2015, after having breathing problems when performing onstage.

-On 28 December 2015, four days after his 70th birthday, Lemmy died at his Los Angeles apartment from prostate cancer, cardiac arrhythmia, and congestive heart failure.
+On 28 December 2015, Lemmy died at his Los Angeles apartment from prostate cancer, cardiac arrhythmia, and congestive heart failure.
+He was 70 years old.
 Motörhead announced his death on their official Facebook page later that day.
 According to the band, his cancer had only been diagnosed two days prior to his death.

 Lemmy's manager, Todd Singerman, later revealed:

 Lemmy's doctor had given him between two and six months to live.
-Mikael Maglieri, owner of his nearby hangout of the Rainbow Bar and Grill, subsequently had a video game machine that Lemmy was fond of playing taken from the establishment and put in Lemmy's apartment so he could continue playing it from his bedside.
+Mikael Maglieri, owner of his nearby hangout Rainbow Bar and Grill, subsequently had a video game machine that Lemmy was fond of playing taken from the establishment and put in Lemmy's apartment so he could continue playing it from his bedside.
 Although his manager had planned to keep the news private until his eventual death, Lemmy strongly encouraged him to make the diagnosis public in early 2016, but he died before a press release could be drafted.